rvorias/voxel_realms/README.md

 Pipeline
 - [ ] Use config files for parameters
-- [ ] Hook up FileToVox
+- [x] Hook up FileToVox
 - [ ] Hook up more data like resources etc
 - [ ] Hook up biomes

 Terrain Generation
+- [ ] Identify islands
+- [ ] Automatically create land-sea mask
 - [ ] Add support for rivers
 - [ ] Add support for cities

 MagicaVoxel
 - [ ] Write (plugin) entry for pipeline to interact with
 - [ ] Figure out Texturing
-- [ ] Fix bug of png images not loading into MagicaVoxel
+- [x] Fix bug of png images not loading into MagicaVoxel

 Code
 - [ ] Migrate to .py files